Common questions about Cogswell

 The tender for construction was originally expected to be issued in April 2019.
 Why the delay?

-Given the scope of this unprecedented multi-year project, significant due diligence must be completed prior to issuing a tender for construction.
+Given the scope of this multi-year project, significant due diligence must be completed prior to issuing a tender for construction.
 An extensive review process by multiple municipal departments is required, as well as engagement with external partners and agencies such as water, power and telecommunications utilities.
+The Cogswell project team is also continuing negotiations for required parcels of land.
+This work continues despite the COVID-19 pandemic.

 This significant effort, up front, will help ensure the project proceeds as smoothly as possible once underway.
-The tender is expected to be released the end of this fiscal year, March 31, 2020.
-Further details regarding timing and specifics of the construction efforts can only be determined after the tender is awarded, following discussions with the selected contractor.
+Details regarding timing and specifics of the construction efforts can only be determined after the tender is awarded, following discussions with the selected contractor.

 To mitigate traffic impacts for the duration of the project, staff have initiated a Transportation Demand Management (TDM) plan to help reduce the number of vehicle trips through the construction site by promoting other travel options and providing information to assist everyone who will be affected by the traffic disruptions.